 - 7. Filtration: Filters are necessary to remove particles of dust, dirt, algae, etc. that are continuously entering the water.
 If the spa is not operated long enough each day for the filter to do a proper job, this puts a burden on the chemicals, causing extra expense.
 Filtration time will depend on the spa size, pump and filter size, and of course, bather load.
-A spare cartridge should be kept on hand to make it easy to frequently clean the cartridge without the need for a long shut down.
-This will also allow the cartridge to dry out between usages, which will increase the cartridge life span as much as twice.
+A spare cartridge should be kept on hand to make it easy to frequently clean the cartridge to dry out between usages, which will increase the cartridge life span as much as twice.
 Replace the cartridge when the pleats begin to deteriorate.
 Cartridge cleaning should be done a minimum of once a month.
 More often with a heavy bather load. - 8.
-Sanitizers: This is what kills the germs and bacteria that enter the water from the environment and the human body. - A. Chlorine - 1.
-Only one type is approved for spa use - a.
-Sodium dichlor which is granular, fast dissolving and pH neutral chlorine. - 2.
+Sanitizers: This is what kills the germs and bacteria that enter the water from the environment and the human body. - A. Chlorine - Only one type is good for spa use

+Sodium dichlor which is a granule, fast dissolving, and pH neutral - 2.
 Chlorine is an immediate sanitizer. - B. Bromine - 1.
 Two types of tablets. - a.
 Hydrotech - b.
 Lonza - 2.
 Bromine is a slow dissolve chemical and may take a few days to develop a reserve or reading in the water. - 9.
 Total dissolved solids (TDS): Materials that have been dissolved by the water. i.e. Like what happens when you put sugar in coffee or tea. - 10.
 Useful life of water (in days): Water should be drained at least once every 180 days.
 Useful life may vary by usage and bather load. - 11.
 Defoamer: Foaming may be caused by body oils, cosmetics, lotions, surface cleaners, high pH or algeacides as well as other organic materials.
 Low levels of calcium or sanitizer can also cause foaming.
 Also, double rinse your bathing suits as they will hold residual soap after being washed. - 12.
 Calcium hardness: Water that is too hard (over 250 ppm) can promote scale formation in components and on spa surface.
 Water that is too low (below 180 ppm) may also shorten the life of metal components on the spa.